 - 2 cloves garlic - minced or pressed

-- 2 tbsp chopped fresh basil - or 2 tsp dried
+- 2 tablespoon chopped fresh basil - or 2 teaspoon dried

-- 1 tbsp chopped fresh parsley - or 1 tsp dried
+- 1 tablespoon chopped fresh parsley - or 1 teaspoon dried

 - Freshly ground black pepper - to taste